Is your website ready for 2016?

 An excellent resource to follow is the Google Search Quality Guidelines.
 But we’ll have more to say next week on how you can fine-tune your content to help drive traffic and boost your users.
 So stay tuned!

 Here are the final web design trends in 2016 you should implement right now.

 Wondering where you should put the most effort this year?
 That’s easy—your website’s health and site speed.
 Keeping both up to date are the two most important 2016 web development trends that will likely gain you the most benefit.

 This is for two reasons:

 Switching to HTTP/2 will help solve this problem and then some.
-HTTP/2 can also help your rankings.
-Sites that deliver better user experiences (re: faster sites with useful info) have the potential to rank highly.
-But you could also benefit from some on-page optimization, the kind you can only get from a veteran SEO company.
+HTTP/2 can also improve your rankings.
+Sites that deliver better user experiences (re faster sites with useful info) have the potential to rank highly.
+But you could also benefit from some on-page optimization, the kind you can only get from an experienced SEO company.

 The AMP project is Google’s effort to build a faster mobile experience.
 It’s open source, meaning you’ll be able to tailor many features (like ads and content) to your own needs while still getting all the structured benefits of fast mobile viewing.

-It’s always nice when Google gives us information we can work with.
-Although nothing was discussed for certain, Google shows they’re paying attention to your efforts.
+It’s always nice when Google gives us the information we can work with.
+Although nothing was discussed for sure, Google shows they’re paying attention to your efforts.
 And that is some valuable stuff.

 Do you feel like you’re scrambling to stay on top of the latest online news?
 Stop and take a deep breath.
-Because the news you’ve been looking for is right here.
+Because the story you’ve been looking for is right here.

 These 2016 web design trends aren’t by any means the only things to pay attention to this year.
-But they are the ones that will have the biggest positive effect on your website.
+But they are the ones that will have the most significant positive effect on your website.
 Good to know, right?